High Dimensional Binary Choice Model with Unknown Heteroskedasticity or Instrumental Variables: Dimension Reduction for the Conditional Density

 \subsection{Review of the Distance Covariance}

-We measure the dependence between $V$ and another regressor or IV $Z_{l}$ using distance covariance (DC) introduced and studied in \cite{Szekely_et_al}.
-We briefly review this statistic in this section and refer interested readers to \cite{Szekely_et_al} for more details.
+We measure the dependence between $V$ and another regressor or IV $Z_{l}$ using DC introduced and studied in \citet{Szekely_et_al}.
+We briefly review this statistic in this section and refer interested readers to Appendix \ref{app:DC} and \citet{Szekely_et_al} for more details.